-- Advance our lead program IFX-1 for HS.
-Following the read-out of the Phase IIb trial, we plan to design and discuss with the FDA and EMA a Phase III program that would support a regulatory application for IFX-1 for the treatment of HS. - Complete Phase II clinical development of IFX-1 for AAV, PG, oncological diseases and COVID-19 induced severe pneumonia and other complement-mediated autoimmune and inflammatory diseases.
-We are developing IFX-1 for the treatment of AAV, and we have initiated a Phase II program consisting of two clinical trials.
-We plan to seek orphan drug designation for AAV in the United States and Europe.
-For PG, we plan to complete an open-label proof-of-concept Phase IIa study, in which we have released preliminary results of the first dosing cohort.
-In addition, we plan to study the potential benefit of IFX-1 treatment in an oncological indication with the initiation of a clinical phase II proof of concept study within the second half of 2020.
-We are developing IFX-1 for the treatment of COVID-19 induced severe pneumonia and have initiated an adaptive randomized clinical trial with the goal to initially assess the safety and efficacy of IFX-1 and, in a second step, to provide proof of efficacy.
-We plan to eventually develop IFX-1 for other complement-mediated autoimmune and inflammatory diseases in the future. - Pursue the clinical development of IFX-2 and continue to expand the breadth of our anti-C5a technology.
-We are developing IFX-2 as an injectable with a longer half-life than IFX-1, making it suitable for chronic inflammatory indications with less severe flares or closer to the onset of disease.
-IFX-2 shares the same features as IFX-1 with respect to its mechanism of action, covered binding epitope and selectivity.
-The pre-clinical development of IFX-2 is supported by a grant from the German government.
-We believe IFX-2 holds the potential to treat various chronic inflammatory diseases that could benefit from a dosing regimen more suitable for chronic therapy. - Commercialize IFX-1, if approved, either independently or in collaboration with a partner.
-We intend to independently pursue the approval and commercialization of IFX-1 for HS and potentially other indications in the United States and Europe.
-We plan to employ a targeted commercial infrastructure to promote access to IFX-1 through centers-of-excellence that treat HS in these core markets.
-Outside of the United States and Europe, we may pursue the approval and commercialization of IFX-1 for HS and potentially other indications either independently or in collaboration with others.
-For other indications, we intend to develop and commercialize IFX-1 either independently or through collaborations with other parties.

-• Solidify our leadership position in the anti-C5a space by leveraging the full potential of our proprietary anti-C5a technology and expertise in complement and inflammation.
+- Complete a Phase I, first in human study with INF904.
+We plan to study our C5aR antagonist in a first in human study in 2022, with a goal of developing this for the treatment of other complement-mediated auto-immune and inflammatory diseases where a small molecule is needed for patient care. - Establish a fully validated manufacturing process for vilobelimab.
+We plan to establish a fully validated manufacturing process for vilobelimab within an established and reputable CDMO with the goal to fulfill the quality criteria to gain regulatory approval for such process.
+We plan to establish the final manufacturing of the finished pharmaceutical product ("fill and finish") in Germany and the transfer of the manufacturing process from China to Germany is supported by our grant from the German federal government. - Pursue the clinical development of IFX002 and continue to expand the breadth of our anti-C5a technology.
+We are developing IFX002 as an injectable with a longer half-life than vilobelimab, making it suitable for chronic inflammatory indications with less severe flares or closer to the onset of disease.
+IFX002 shares the same features as vilobelimab with respect to its mechanism of action, covered binding epitope and selectivity.
+The pre-clinical development of IFX002 is supported by a grant from the German government.
+We believe IFX002 holds the potential to treat various chronic inflammatory diseases that could benefit from a dosing regimen more suitable for chronic therapy. - Commercialize vilobelimab, if approved, either independently or in collaboration with a partner.
+We intend to independently pursue the approval and commercialization of vilobelimab for HS and potentially other indications in the United States and Europe.
+We plan to employ a targeted commercial infrastructure to promote access to vilobelimab through centers-of-excellence that treat HS in these core markets.
+Outside of the United States and Europe, we may pursue the approval and commercialization of vilobelimab for HS and potentially other indications either independently or in collaboration with others.
+For other indications, we intend to develop and commercialize vilobelimab either independently or through collaborations with other parties. - Solidify our leadership position in the anti-C5a space by leveraging the full potential of our proprietary anti-C5a technology and expertise in complement and inflammation.
 We intend to continue to discover and develop treatments that have the potential to address a broad spectrum of complement-mediated or immune response mediated indications with significant unmet need, either internally or in collaboration with a partner.
 To accomplish this, we continue to supplement our research and development activities with our discovery unit in Ann Arbor, Michigan and we are further building out our business development capabilities.

-The complement system and role of C5a
+The complement system and role of the C5a/C5aR axis as critical component in the immune system